Pre-school Township Volunteer - Western Cape, South Africa

 The volunteers apartment has two main bedrooms that can accommodate up to 6 volunteers at one time.
 Volunteers have access to a shared living room leading onto the terrace.

 The location of your apartment gives you every opportunity to enjoy this beautiful South African region - you can take part in several water sports from swimming to surfing and kite surfing.

 Every morning you will be provided with a breakfast of cereals, yogurts and fruits.
-You will have a fully equipped modern kitchen in the apartment and you'll be given a food allowance of of ZAR 300 per week (the equivalent to £25 - included in the programme fee) so that you can prepare your own lunches and evening meals.
+You will have a fully equipped modern kitchen in the apartment and you'll be given a food allowance of ZAR 350 per week so that you can prepare your own lunches and evening meals.